Canine Rehabilitation

 Have a question about Canine Rehabilitation?
 We have put together the answers to some of our most commonly asked questions below.

+Physical rehabilitation is the diagnosis and management of patients with painful or functionally limiting conditions, particularly those with injury or illness related to the neurologic and musculoskeletal systems.
+The goal of rehabilitation is to achieve the highest level of function, independence and quality of life possible for the patient.
 Veterinarians provide leadership to a rehabilitative team that can consist of physical therapists, technicians and rehabilitation therapists.
 They will work closely with your pet's primary care and specialty veterinarians.
 Your veterinarian can prescribe pain medications and nutritional support if needed.
 They will also prescribe a treatment program including additional therapies (see Rehab Therapies) that is specifically designed to meet your pet's needs.
 This multimodal approach provides greater opportunity for a successful outcome.
+For more information please visit The American Association of Rehabilitation Veterinarians web page https://rehabvets.org/rehab-therapies.lasso

 We determine the best walking time based on current activity levels and therapeutic goals.
 Depending on the strength of your dog, a session can last up to 45 minutes for the first time.
 It is important to note that the entire session is not walking for 45 minutes and includes getting your pet “dressed” for exercising in a harness, filling water to an appropriate depth, exercising, draining water at the end of the session, then drying off!
 Walking times are generally broken down into repetitions and duration with multiple rest periods.